Last Updated on December 7, 2023 by Sharon Advik

 It’s crucial to note that focusing may be just as vital as burst rates when capturing photos of moving objects.

-The Nikon Z5 and Z6 both include the same Hybrid AF technology (with Eye Detection AF and Animal Detection AF).
+The Nikon Z5 and Z6 include the same Hybrid AF technology (with Eye Detection AF and Animal Detection AF).

 Weather sealings built into the bodies of the Z5 and Z6 make them impervious to dust and moisture.